Transition To Professional Practice Program for Registered Nurses (TPPP-RN) 2021

 The Division of Paediatric Medicine provides many dynamic learning opportunities for Graduate Nurses in the areas of General Medicine, Respiratory, Endocrine, Metabolic, Cardiac, Renal, Gastroenterology, Neurology, Haematology, Oncology, Rheumatology, Immunology, Dermatology and Child Protection.

-Medical 1 Ward
+Medical Short Stay Ward

 Paediatric Emergency Department

-Michael Rice Centre for Haematology/Oncology
+Michael Rice Haematology/Oncology Ward and Clinic

 Child and Adolescent Mental Health Service (CAMHS)

-Boylan ward is a 12 bed unit of the Division of Child and Adolescent Mental Health Service.
+Mallee Ward is a unit of the Division of Child and Adolescent Mental Health Service.
 It provides anÂ inpatient environment where clients up to the age of 18 years can work through their mental health issues with the assistance of a specialist multidisciplinary team that are experienced in supporting young people and their families.
 This is a state wide facility and provides a unique experience for graduates to work with experienced mental health nurses in this specialist area.

-A placement in Boylan Ward includes providing individual care to the patients, involvement in family therapy, group participation and collaborative liaison with various community services and schools.
+A placement in Mallee Ward includes providing individual care to the patients, involvement in family therapy, group participation and collaborative liaison with various community services and schools.
 You will also become familiar with the numerous Acts and legislations that apply to this area.

-Boylan ward also supports the Graduate Diploma of Mental Health Nursing for Registered Nurses seeking to become Registered Mental Health Nurses.
+Mallee ward also supports the Graduate Diploma of Mental Health Nursing for Registered Nurses seeking to become Registered Mental Health Nurses.